-Kirsten Dunst's Road to Engagement: ''Crying Over Boys'' & Coming Into Her Own Before Finding Happiness With Jesse Plemons
+Inside Kirsten Dunst's Road to Starting a Family and Finding Happiness With Jesse Plemons

 Such a brief relationship, so many residual feelings!

-Once he was single, Maguire became known as a bit of a party guy, a close cohort of Leonardo DiCaprio and his pack of bachelor pals—a rep he didn't bother to shake until he got married in 2007.
-(Maguire and Jennifer Meyer separated last year.)
+Once he was single, Maguire became known as a bit of a party guy, a close cohort of Leonardo DiCaprio and his pack of bachelor pals—a rep he didn't bother to shake until he got married in 2007 and became a dad.
+(Maguire and Jennifer Meyer divorced in 2017.)

-And not long after Spider-Man came out, Dunst started dating Jake Gyllenhaalin 2002 after they were introduced by her Mona Lisa Smile co-star Maggie Gyllenhaal, a relationship that actually went public—red carpet, moving in together, sharing a dog—and lasted for about two years.
-(Maguire would star with Gyllenhaal in 2009's Brothers, coincidentally.)
+And not long after Spider-Man came out, Dunst started dating Jake Gyllenhaalafter they were introduced by her Mona Lisa Smile co-star Maggie Gyllenhaal, a relationship that actually went public—red carpet, moving in together, sharing a dog—and lasted for about two years.
+(Small world, Maguire would later star with Gyllenhaal in 2009's Brothers.)

 Justin Goff\UK Press via Getty Images

-They split up in 2004 and went their separate ways, fairly literally.
+They split up in 2004 and went their separate ways.

 "Kirsten and Jake remain the best of friends," Gyllenhaal's rep said at the time.
 "Details regarding when and why their romantic relationship stopped are not being provided, but suffice it to say it happened some time ago.
 They are still very close."

+But that was a long time ago.
 "It would be nice to see him," Dunst told Allure in late 2009.
 "But we're not good friends."

 In 2015, Gyllenhaal blamed a fear of commitment for past relationships failing—he didn't say which—even though he was in love.
 When they first got together, anyway, Dunst didn't sound too concerned about the long haul, telling People, "Oh, I'm too young to get married, Seriously, I'm 22 years old.
 It's so annoying that they put pressure on you."